MbuguaCaleb/vue_js_crash_course/vue_js_crash_course/vuecommands.md

 (f)when you loop through both in vue JS and react you need a unique key (thus providing a unique key is the way to work throughg the eslint error)It should be a unique value

+props shows what a particular component will expect as state data!

+The best term to use is that you are accepting a props!!(v bind is more like if you are passing something ..It may be a style as well!)

+v-on in this project is an event(V-on directive is used to add events in vueJS!)

+(g)VueJS Methods for events are defined from the script section

+(h)We use emitters to advance to the adjacent states from the adjacent componets!!

+{example-> traversing to where the state is so that you can be able to delete!}

+(i)Filter Highorder method does a filter based on the condition!
 ```